Understanding Zillow’s new total monthly price display: What rental housing providers need to know

 August 25, 2025

-1. Total price reflects a 12-month lease.
-Required monthly fees exclude variable usage-based fees and fees for optional services.
+1. Required monthly fees exclude variable usage-based fees and fees for optional services.

 Why this change?